FEniCS/web/fenics17/index.md

 subtitle: University of Luxembourg, 12-14 June 2017
 image: assets/img/headers/oriel.jpg
 ---
-<small>Photo by Tristan Schmurr <a href="https://www.flickr.com/photos/kewl/28998138111" target="blank_">flickr.com</a> <a href="https://creativecommons.org/licenses/by/2.0/" target="_blank">CC BY 2.0</a></small>
+<small>Photo by Tristan Schmurr [flickr.com](https://www.flickr.com/photos/kewl/28998138111/?target=_blank) [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/target=_blank)</small>

-The 2017 FEniCS Conference was hosted at the <a href="http://www.uni.lu" target="_blank">University of Luxembourg</a> on 12-14 June 2017.
+The 2017 FEniCS Conference was hosted at the [University of Luxembourg](http://www.uni.lu/?target=_blank) on 12-14 June 2017.

 ## Post-conference
-Jack Hale’s summary of the conference is available on the <a href="https://www.numfocus.org/blog/fenics-conference-2017-in-review/" target="_blank">NumFOCUS blog</a>.
+Jack Hale’s summary of the conference is available on the [NumFOCUS blog](https://www.numfocus.org/blog/fenics-conference-2017-in-review/?target=_blank).

-Conference proceedings are now available at <a href="https://doi.org/10.6084/m9.figshare.5086369.v2" target="_blank">doi:10.6084/m9.figshare.5086369.v2</a>.
+Conference proceedings are now available at [doi:10.6084/m9.figshare.5086369.v2](https://doi.org/10.6084/m9.figshare.5086369.v2/?target=_blank).

-Pictures of the conference are available for download <a href="http://fenicsproject.org/pub/workshops/fenics17">here</a>.
+Pictures of the conference are available for download [here](http://fenicsproject.org/pub/workshops/fenics17/?target=_blank).

 Thanks to everyone for making the FEniCS Conference 2017 yet another enjoyable and productive meeting!
 See you next year.